 How They Came to Be

-PSI High's XQ Super School Journey
+PSI High’s Super School Origin Story

 When district leaders in Seminole County Public Schools learned about the XQ Super School competition in 2015, their first response was to seek advice from students.
 Derek Jensen, manager of digital and blended learning for the district at the time, invited high school students from around the district to join a design team.
 In turn, the team gathered insights from their peers.
 What they discovered was galvanizing: students felt bored and alienated, shut out from learning that mattered to them, and frustrated by inequitable opportunities.
 They responded with the plan for Problem-Solving Incubator, or PSI High.
 “Designed by students for students,” the proposal declared, “PSI High will serve as living proof that students can play a leading role in changing the world for the better.”
+In 2021, PSI High had 10 graduates in their first senior class.

 PSI High is a program focused on real-world learning at Seminole High School in Seminole County Public Schools.
 Seminole High School offers additional choice programs, including the Academy of Health Careers, the International Baccalaureate Program, and the Aviation Academy.
-PSI High designs teaching and learning around outcomes that represent an expanded definition of what it means to be college and career ready.
+PSI High designs teaching and learning around outcomes that represent an expanded definition of what it means to be college and career-ready.
 Teams of students learn in an environment that looks more like a high-tech office than a classroom and work in teams to solve real-world community, business, and social problems.
 Students can determine how they will demonstrate their mastery of content as they work on projects that matter to them.

 PSI High Design Features